CadmiumRed40/CadmiumRed40/README.md

 - 🌱 I’m currently learning **Python**

-- Deep interest in AI prompting and intergration.
+- Deep interest in IT, Networking and Cloud technology.

 - 📫 You can reach me at: **cabrerawebdev@gmail.com**

-- ⚡ Fun fact **I love art and reading.
+- ⚡ Fun fact **I love Art and Reading.
 Let me paint your portrait too!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">